Nemocas/AbstractAlgebra.jl/docs/src/mpoly_interface.md

 exponent(f::MyMPoly{T}, i::Int, j::Int) where T <: RingElem
 ```

-Return the exponent of the $j$-th variable in the $n$-th term of the polynomial
+Return the exponent of the $j$-th variable in the $i$-th term of the polynomial
 $f$.
 The first term is the one with whose monomial is most significant with
 respect to the ordering.